 Fire Station 9 - Rebuild (Orange Lake)

 Fire Station 20 - Parking Lot (Golden Ocala)

-Fire engines carry thousands of gallons of water so crews can fight fires even far away from hydrants.
+Fire engines carry thousands of gallons of water so crews can fight fires even when located far away from hydrants.

 Water tanker trucks transport large amounts of water to fire scenes, enabling crews to fight fires even far away from water sources.